rsms/ec2-webapp/WINDOWS-SSH.md

 In the same window go to `Connection > SSH > Auth`.
 Click browse for Private key file for authentication file input and select your newly generated `.ppk` file.

 To avoid repeating these steps you can save your session details for easier connecting.
 Jump back to `Sessions` and enter a name under `Saved Sessions` and click `Save`.
 Now all you do is double click you saved session to connect.

+Head back to the [install instructions](INSTALL.md#installsoftware) to continue your setup.